 Send your attendees’ contact info to another app

 Send your attendees’ custom registration field answers to another app

 If you want Zaps to trigger specific events, you may need to set up a filter.

 Track who attended your event live vs. watched the replay

 In order to set up a Zapier automation with the newest version of Crowdcast, you need to first visit the integrations page of your channel settings.

 Go to your channel Settings page and view Integrations.
 Click Edit next to Zapier.

 Follow the instructions as listed:

 Copy your unique API key

-Use the provided link to access the Crowdcast integrations page on Zapier
+Use the provided link in Step 2 to access the newest version of Crowdcast's Zapier integration

 ✋ If this is your first time using Zapier, you’ll need to create a Zapier account before moving forward.